 Originally in quadrangle form, the bluestone structure featured three wings around a courtyard.

-“Today, due to various renovations and demolitions over its history, only the south and east wings of the original school remain,” said Colliers International Geelong selling agent Andrew Lewis who is selling the property with PRDnationwide’s Laurie McGovan on behalf of a private investor.
+“Today, due to various renovations and demolitions over its history, only the south and east wings of the original school remain,” Colliers International’s Andrew Lewis, who is marketing the property with PRDnationwide’s Laurie McGovan, said.

 For a period, the local council held it.